 Body butter can be pore clogging, which is why you may want to avoid applying it to your face.
 It is quite ideal for the hands, feet, legs, arms, elbows, and knees.

-Whip up a jar of the Ultimate Creamy Vanilla Cinnamon Body Butter to nourish your skin anytime you need an intense moisturizer.
-The sweet yummy scent alone is worth the effort!
-If you love this recipe you’ll love DIY Pumpkin Lavender Body Butter from my friend Kristy, too.
-Rather us make you a luscious body butter here at the Pronounce Shop?
-We’d love to!
+Whip a jar of the Ultimate Creamy Vanilla Cinnamon Body Butter to nourish your skin anytime you need an intense moisturizer.
+The sweet yummy scent alone it worth the effort!
+If you love this recipe you’ll love DIY Pumpkin Lavender Body Buttertoo to keep up with the seasonal temperature drops.

 Not feeling particularly DIYish?